ERP - A Total Business Management System

 Ask these key questions of your management team:

-• What process do we want to mitigate against?
+- What risks do we want to mitigate against?

-• What is our budget for an ERP implementation?”
+- What is our budget (time, money & internal resources) for an ERP implementation?

 It’s important to remember that a business tends to evolve to need ERP, rather than making a board-level decision to encompass more parts of the business in a computer system.